naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 * **button_text** - The text displayed inside the button (e.g. button_text="Pay Now").
 The default is "Buy Now".
 * **button_image** - The image that will act as the button (e.g. button_image="https://example.com/wp-content/uploads/pay-now-button.png").
 The default is a plain button with the text "Buy Now".

 For detailed setup instructions please visit the [Stripe payments](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.

-=== Legacy Stripe Checkout ===

-Stripe Checkout Form is a beautiful payment form specifically designed for desktop, tablet, and mobile devices.
-Your customer never go to an external payment page for making the payments.
-They stay on your site and enter their credit card in a secure payment form to complete the payment.

-All payment submissions are made via a secure HTTPS connection.
-However, in order to fully protect sensitive customer data, you must serve the page containing the Stripe payment form over HTTPS.
-In short, the address of the page containing the Stripe checkout form must start with "https://" rather than just "http://".

-In order to create a Stripe payment button you can add the following shortcode to a post/page:

-`[wp_stripe_checkout item_name="Champion Men's Jersey T-Shirt" description="Short-sleeve t-shirt in athletic fit featuring ribbed crew neckline and logo at chest" amount="59.99" label="Pay Now"]`

-In order to accept donations for a cause you can use the shortcode like the following:

-`[wp_stripe_checkout item_name="Watsi's medical work" description="Donations for Watsi's medical work" amount="1.00" label="Donate to Watsi"]`

-You can add additional parameters in the shortcode to customize your stripe payment button.

-* **item_name** - The name of the item you are selling.
-* **name** - The name of your company or website.
-* **image** - A URL pointing to a image of your brand or product(128x128px recommended).
-The recommended image types are .gif, .jpg, and .png.
-* **locale**- Specify auto to display Checkout in the customer's preferred language, if available (English is used by default).
-* **currency** - The currency of the item (e.g. currency="USD").
-If not specified it will take the default currency code from the settings.
-* **billing-address** - Specify whether Checkout form should collect the customer's billing address (e.g. billing-address="true").
-The default is false.
-* **shipping-address** - Specify whether Checkout form should collect the customer's shipping address (e.g. shipping-address="true").
-The default is false.
-* **panel-label** - The label of the payment button in the Checkout form (e.g. panel-label="Pay $2.00").
-Checkout does not translate custom labels to the customer's preferred language.
-* **zip-code** - Specify whether Checkout form should validate the customer's billing postal code (e.g. zip-code="true").
-The default is false.
-* **label** - The text that is displayed on the blue payment button (e.g. label="Buy Now").
-Default is "Pay with Card".
-Checkout does not translate this label at the moment.
-* **allow-remember-me** - Specify whether to exclude the option to "Remember Me" for future purchases (e.g. allow-remember-me="false").
-The default is true.
-* **bitcoin** - Specify whether Checkout form should accept Bitcoin (e.g. bitcoin="true").
-The default is false.
-* **success_url** - Specify whether Checkout form should redirect the customer to a different url upon completion of a successful payment (e.g. success_url="https://example.com/success").
-The default is the Return URL specified in the settings.

-For detailed setup instructions please visit the [Stripe plugin documentation](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) page.

 == Installation ==